The dashboard designer allows you to configure and edit the layout of the tiles on the page.

 Tiles can be dragged and dropped anywhere on the dashboard.
 Hover over a white area at the top of the tile and you will see the 4-arrow movement cursor:

 Hold the left mouse button down and drag the tile around the dashboard.
-A thumbnail of the tile is shown so you can more easily see a grey area indicating where the tile can be dropped.
+A thumbnail of the tile is shown so you can more easily see a gray area indicating where the tile can be dropped.

 You can drag it to the top or bottom of the dashboard to create a new row, but you'll need to create a new column before dragging if you want the tile to be added to a new column.